rylincoln/developer.fulcrumapp.com/_query-api/intro.md

 category: section
 ---

-## Introduction

 The Query API provides read-only access to interact with your Fulcrum tables and data (records, repeatables, choice lists, members, media, etc.).
 This endpoint supports most standard [PostgreSQL](https://www.postgresql.org/) database functions, including many advanced spatial types supported by the [PostGIS](http://postgis.net/) extension.
 This enables real-time data analytics and integrating Fulcrum with a variety of Business Intelligence services and other platforms, as well as programmatically scripting custom data exports.

-We also have two repositories on GitHub for allowing you to query and export your data via the [command line](https://github.com/fulcrumapp/fq) and on the web through a [query utility](https://github.com/fulcrumapp/fulcrum-query-utility).
+We currently have two open source repositories on GitHub for working with the Query API:

+* [FQ](https://github.com/fulcrumapp/fq) is a Command Line Interface (CLI) built on Node.js.
+This can be used for programmatically exporting data and scripting custom workflows.
+* [Fulcrum Query Utility](https://github.com/fulcrumapp/fulcrum-query-utility) is responsive web application for writing and executing queries and viewing/exporting the returned data.

 ## Reference